In celebration of the much-loved Easter tradition, Britain’s Royal Mail has highlighted the history of card giving during the springtime holiday.

 WWI BROUGHT CHANGES

-According to the GCA, Easter is now the fifth-most popular holiday in terms of sending cards, ranking behind Christmas, Valentine’s Day, Mother’s Day and Father’s Day.
+According to the GCA, Easter is the fifth-most popular greeting card holiday behind Christmas, Valentine’s Day, Mother’s Day and Father’s Day.